 Staying Legal.

-The following is a quick and easy guide to staying legal while reloading.
-It will be apparent to us all; I'm just putting it on the site to help the odd person who is new to reloading and may need clarification or is unsure.
+The following is a concise and straightforward guide to staying compliant while reloading.
+It will be apparent to us all; I'm posting it on the site to help the occasional person who is new to reloading and may need clarification or is unsure.

-Please don't reload calibres not on your certificate.
-You may get asked by fellow shooters to reload for them once they know how well your reloads are doing.
-Having the ammunition you are not legally allowed to hold is an offence.
+Please don't reload calibres that are not on your certificate.
+Fellow shooters may ask you to reload for them once they see how well your reloads perform.
+Having ammunition in your possession that you are not legally allowed to hold is an offence.
 If they are insistent or want to share gear, that's fine in the following circumstances.
 It's okay if they sit beside you while you reload for them.
-They have to be physically there with you.
+They must be physically present with you.

 I often get asked how much powder we can store.
 This differs from force to force.
-From recent research, approx. 15kgs appears to be the average figure.
+Recent research suggests that approximately 15 kgs appears to be the average figure.
 If in doubt, ask your local Firearms department.

 Abbreviated Time Lines